 GUÍA DOCENTE 2017-18

-ENGLISH I
+ENGLISH II

 Julio 2017

 GENERAL INFORMATION

-Subject: ENGLISH I
+Subject: ENGLISH II

-Code: 801115 (ADE)
+Code: 801116 (ADE)

-801910 (MKCD)
+801915 (MKCD)

 Academic year: 2017-18

 Degree title: Grado en Administración y Dirección de Empresas

 Grado en Marketing y Comunicación Digital

 Numebr of credits (ECTS): 6

-Prerequisites: --
+Prerequisites: English I

-Place in the scheme of studies: 1r curso, 2o cuatrimestre
+Place in the scheme of studies: 2o curso, 1r cuatrimestre

-Date of last revision: 2017
+Date of last revision: July 2017

 Responsible professor: Dr. Toni Tobella

 1 GENERAL DESCRIPTION

-This is the first part of a two-module Business English course (English I and English II) at an upper-intermediate level whose main objective is that students become competent communicating in the English language in a business context at a level corresponding to the B2.1 - Independent User level of the Common European Framework of Reference of the Council of Europe (CEFR).
+This is the second part of a two-module Business English course (English I and English II) at an upper-intermediate level whose main objective is that students become competent communicating in the English language in a business context at a level corresponding to the B2.2 - Independent User level of the Common European Framework of Reference of the Council of Europe (CEFR).
 The following skills will be trained in a business communication context: Reading, Listening, Writing, Speaking and Spoken Interaction.

 2 LEARNING OUTCOMES

 At the end of the module students should be able to:

-- Understand the main ideas of complex business text on both concrete and abstract topics, including technical discussions in the field of business.
+- Understand the main ideas of complex business text or audio on both concrete and abstract topics, including technical discussions in the field of business.

-- Interact with a degree of fluency and spontaneity that makes regular interaction with native and non-native English speakers quite possible without strain for either party.
+- Interact in business situations with a degree of fluency and spontaneity that makes regular interaction with native and non-native English speakers quite possible without strain for either party.

 Produce appropriate business correspondence as well as clear, detailed texts on a wide range of business subjects and explain a viewpoint on a business issue giving the advantages and

 disadvantages of various options.

 CONTENT

 CONTENT TITLE 1: LISTENING SKILLS

-LEARNING OUTCOMES
+Objectives

 Students should be able to:

-Understand extended speech and lectures and follow even complex lines of argument on business topics. • Understand most business discussions and current affairs conversations. • Understand the majority of presentations and interviews from native and non-native English speakers.
+Understand extended speech and lectures and follow even complex lines of argument on business topics.
+Understand most business discussions and current affairs conversations.
+Understand the majority of presentations and interviews from native and non-native English speakers.
 Content Practice of global listening ability to learn to retrieve factual information, infer, extract gist and understand main ideas as well as focus on details from speeches, conversations, interviews or discussions in a business context.

 CONTENT TITLE 2: READING SKILLS

-LEARNING OUTCOMES
+Objectives

 Students should be able to:

-Read articles and reports concerned with contemporary problems in which the writers adopt particular attitudes or viewpoints.
+Read articles and reports concerned with contemporary business issues in which the writers adopt

+particular attitudes or viewpoints.

 Understand business literature.

 Content Reading comprehension skills development by learning to skim texts to get the gist and scan to find specific information.
 The reading materials will be extracted from authentic sources such as the general and business press, company literature and books on business and management topics adapted to the level of competence the course is aimed at.
-2 CONTENT TITLE 3: SPEAKING AND INTERACTIVE SKILLS LEARNING OUTCOMES - Take an active part in discussion in familiar contexts, accounting for and sustaining their views. - Present clear, detailed descriptions on a wide range of subjects related to business. - Explain a viewpoint on a business issue giving the advantages and disadvantages of various options.
+2 CONTENT TITLE 3: SPEAKING AND INTERACTIVE SKILLS Objectives - Take an active part in discussions in a business contexts, accounting for and sustaining your views. - Present clear, detailed descriptions on a wide range of subjects related to business. - Explain a viewpoint on a business issue giving the advantages and disadvantages of various options.
 Content Practice of interactive oral communication by means of pairwork or group activities to exchange personal and non-personal information, express opinions, compare and contrast, concede points and possibly reach a conclusion related with proposed business topics.
-Also some role-play activities will be developed related with business situations such as socialising, telephoning and meetings.
-CONTENT TITLE 4: WRITING SKILLS LEARNING OUTCOMES Students should be able to:
+Also some role-play activities will be developed related with social and business situations such as presentations, negotiations and meetings.
+CONTENT TITLE 4: WRITING SKILLS Objectives Students should be able to: